herotechcourse/kotlin-racingcar-precourse/README.md

 - Contains methods to move cars based on random numbers
 - Provides methods to query car positions and determine winners

+### Input Race Configuration

+- Accept the number of racing rounds and car names from the user

 ### Input Validation

 - Ensure that all inputs are valid before proceeding